And if you liked this post, be sure to check out these popular posts:

 21 of 28

-George Washington was land rich but cash poor.
+George Washington was rich in land, but poor in cash.
 "My estate for the last 11 years have not been able to make both ends meet," he complained in 1787.
 Washington even had to borrow money to attend his first inauguration in New York.
 Wikimedia Commons

 22 of 28